psb/bucklescript.github.io/docs/fast-pipe.md

 asyncRequest().setWaitDuration(4000).send();
 ```

-Assuming we don't need the chaining behavior above, we'd bind to each case this using `bs.send` from the previous section:
+Assuming we do not need the chaining behavior shown above, we could bind to each case using `bs.send`:

 ```ocaml
 external map : 'a array -> ('a -> 'b) -> 'b array = "" [@@bs.send]